Rupert Holliday-Evans

 Rupert Holliday-Evans (also spelt Rupert Holliday Evans) is a British actor.
 He is well known for his roles in programmes such as the ITV police drama The Bill and CBBC children's programmes The Giblet Boys and Powers.

 Early life and education

 Rupert Holliday-Evans attended The Prebendal School until he was 13, then went on to Bishop Luffa C of E School, both of which are in Chichester, West Sussex.

 He then studied at the Guildhall School of Music and Drama.

 Career

 In episodes of comedy sketch show Harry Enfield's Television Programme Holliday-Evans played one of the Double-Take Brothers.
 He also appeared in the ITV police drama The Bill and CBBC children's programmes The Giblet Boys and Powers.

 He played the role of Colonel Mace in the Doctor Who two-part episodes "The Sontaran Stratagem" and "The Poison Sky".

+He played the part of an English sailor in the 1988 film Dirty Rotten Scoundrels.